Baroque Painting At Its Best & Most Sinister

 Caravaggio – David With Goliath’s Head

-After a fortnight’s work he will swagger about for a month or two with a sword at his side and a servant following him, from one ball-court to the next, ever ready to engage in a fight or an argument, so that it is most awkward to get along with him.
+“After a fortnight’s work he will swagger about for a month or two with a sword at his side and a servant following him, from one ball-court to the next, ever ready to engage in a fight or an argument, so that it is most awkward to get along with him.”

 Caravaggio – The Incredulity of Saint Thomas

-Although Caravaggio was popular in his day, he was forgotten as soon as he had died.
+Although Caravaggio was popular in his day, he was forgotten almost as soon as he died.
 It was only in the 20th century that he was rediscovered and received posthumous accolades for his addition to art history.

 Lavinia Fontana – Portrait of Antonietta Gonzalez

 Lavinia was a prominent painter in the school of Bologna.
-She was the most prolific pre-1700 female artist with over 100 paintings in her collection.
+She was the most prolific pre-1700 female artist, with over 100 paintings in her collection.

-The painting above features a little girl with hypertrichosis, a condition where excess hair grows all over the shop.
-Antonietta Gonzalez, her two sisters and various other family members also suffered from the incredibly rare condition.
-An observer at the time wrote “the Gonzales sisters were one in a billion – all three of them”.
+Antonietta Gonzalez, her two sisters, and various other family members also had this incredibly rare condition.
+An observer at the time wrote that “the Gonzales sisters were one in a billion – all three of them.”

 Jusepe de Ribera – Drunken Silenus – 1626

 Ribera was born in Spain but completed the majority of his work in Italy.
 Ribera was a Tenebrist painter, meaning that the darkness in his work was as important or even more important than the light.
-Tenebrism is often cited as having been started by Caravaggio.
-This is another of Ribera’s… focus on the darkness my children…

 Giovanni Lanfranco – St Peter Healing St Agatha

-Lanfranco was another painter with Tenebrist sentiments but he also had a Mannerist edge to some of his works.
-Mannerism kicked against the Renaissance ideals of harmony in composition, it erred more towards tension and instability rather than naturalistic perfection.
+Lanfranco was another painter with Tenebrist sentiments, but he also had a Mannerist edge to some of his works.

 Georges de La Tour – Saint Joseph Charpentier – 1642

-George de la Tour was a French fella who mostly painted people who were lit only by candlelight.
-So Tenebrist notions were of course in full effect.
 De la Tour was given the title “Painter to the King” in 1638 and earned a fair wage for his work.

-The painting below “Dice-players” was probably his last work, completed around 1651:
+The painting below — Dice-players — was probably his last work, completed around 1651.

-Frans Snyders – Dead Game, Fruits and Vegetables in a Market
+Frans Snyders – Dead Game, Fruits, and Vegetables in a Market

-Snyders was a Flemish painter who predominantly focused on animals and still-life works.
-He was one of the earliest animalier painters i.e. animals were his specialty.
-Below is a painting of Snyders and his wife by Anthony van Dyck:
+Snyders was Flemish, and often focused on animals and still-life.
+He was one of the earliest animalier painters i.e., animals were his specialty.

 Frans Hals – Buffoon Playing a Lute

-Buffoon seems a bit harsh?
-He just looks happy to me.
-Poor sod.
-Hals was an Antwerp born son of a cloth merchant.
-Hals got a bit of a bad name for himself through no fault of his own.
-Early biographers accused him of being a wife beater, but in fact it was an occupant of the same town with the same name that had been walloping his woman, Hals didn’t even have a wife at the time of the drama.
+Hals got a bad name for himself through no fault of his own.
+Early biographers accused him of being a wife-beater.
+In reality, it was a resident of the same town with the same name who had been beating his wife.
+Hals didn’t even have a wife at the time.

-Other stories of him being a booze hound seem to have been false too, based on hearsay and older biographer’s work.
+Other stories of him being a booze hound seem to have been false too, based on hearsay and older biographers’ work.

 David Teniers the Younger – The Archduke Leopold Wilhelm in his Gallery in Brussels

-Tenniers was another Antwerp born artist, son of, guess who?…. that’s right, David Teniers the Elder.
+Tenniers was another Antwerp-born artist, son of, guess who?…. that’s right, David Teniers the Elder.
 He covered a wide variety of subject matter:

 Thanks for joining me on that mad dash through Baroque era artistry.
-Hopefully I’ll retain some of the information I’ve learned today.
-It seems unlikely though.